Paymenter/docs/content/features/Convoy/index.md

 Proxmox settings:

-***Notice: For ease of use please also use the binary which downloads an creates the templates inside proxmox, for you:
+***Notice: For ease of use please use the binary which downloads an creates the templates inside proxmox, for you:

 https://github.com/ConvoyPanel/downloader/releases/download/v1.0.1/downloader